sfu-bigdata/bd-glossary/Glossary.md

 ### API

 API is an acronym for Application Programming Interface.
-Through the API, a Program (like a website or code) accesses an Application (a database or another application) through a common language, protocol (or Interface) through which the two systems interact. [#lesson-10](#lesson-10)
+Through the API, a Program (like a website or code) accesses an Application (a database or another application) through a common language, protocol (or Interface) through which the two systems interact. [#lesson-10](#lesson-10) [#EmergeTech](#EmergeTech)

 ### Arithmetic operations